andreakarasho/TinyEcs/README.md

 # TinyEcs
-Small project borns by the need of a reflection-free dotnet ECS library.<br>
+Small project born by the need of a reflection-free dotnet ECS library.<br>
 NativeAOT compatible.

 # Requirements